 The Explorers Learning Community, created especially for first-year students in Exploratory Studies, offers courses and out-of-class activities that will help you in your quest to find the right major at Purdue!

 The Academic and Career Planning course taught by Exploratory Studies academic advisors is designed to help you learn about yourself, majors, and careers.
-Along with the Academic and Career Planning course, you will have either English Composition or Communications together.
+Along with the Academic and Career Planning course, you will have either ENGL 106 or COM 114 together.
 This allows you to develop deep academic and social networks in two classes with students who will eventually choose majors across campus.

 Some of the activities you participate in may include the Boiler Challenge ropes course, volunteering in the community, attending a Purdue Women's Volleyball game, meeting for lunch or dinner, and enjoying study break pizza and bowling.
 Often assignments are coordinated in the two courses to provide further depth.